THE TRACE COLLECTIVE GARMENT CARE GUIDE:

 SIMPLE STEPS FOR LOOKING AFTER YOUR PIECES

 We create durable products made to last.
 Our organic natural fabrics are really robust compared to other options such as cotton and polyester, and with a little love your Trace Collective pieces will live in your wardrobe for a very long time.
 Life can get in the way sometimes and pasta and red wine stains are unavoidable.
-To make life a little easier, we have some pro tips to caring for your garments.
+To make life easier, we have some pro tips for caring for your garments.

 Knowing how to best care for your clothes can not only extend their lifetime, but also significantly reduce their impact on the environment.
 Did you know that as much as 25% of a garment's carbon footprint comes from the way we wash it and care for it?
 Let's bring that percentage down!

 Treat the stain as soon as you notice it, as leaving it too long will make it difficult to remove.
 To do so, take a damp cloth and blot the stain.
 Do not rub or cause friction as this will make the stain spread further on the fabric.

 Lay your garment flat and apply a stain remover and leave for a few minutes – avoid harsh chemicals such as bleach as this causes damage to the natural dye in the fabric.

 To help your linen and hemp garment’s longevity choose to either hand wash or machine wash at a cooler temperature – no more than 30 degrees – and on a gentle cycle.
 A warmer wash can damage the fabrics, both shape and colour.
 Turn the pieces inside out before putting them in the washing machine, and if possible use a laundry bag.
 Once the wash is completed, take extra care when handling them as the material can become weaker when wet.
 Never wring out either of the materials when damp as this can cause the natural fibres to break and causes wrinkles.